*This post contains affiliate links for your convenience. View my full disclosure policy here.*

 This is just a personal FAVORITE find, but I LOVE my Herschel bag for transporting my computer back and forth to home when I need to.
 The Herschel City Backpack is what I have, and it’s the perfect size for my laptop or file folders.
 I was sick of my shoulder hurting from lugging things in my everyday purse!
 I have it in black, so it goes with everything!

-Next up: things to use with TpT RESOURCES!
+2- Back-to-school essentials to use with TpT resources

 I’m a big fan of Astrobrights paper.
 You can use a black and white printer plus some Astrobrights paper to make anything more fun!
 You can buy it in regular paper or cardstock, but cardstock is great for cutting out letters on bulletin boards.
 Check out my bulletin board category on TpT for some examples of bulletin boards to use Astrobrights paper with!